ibuziuk/cordova-mega-demo/README.txt

 PhoneGap has since been donated to the apache software foundation, and renamed Apache Cordova.

-This project is a reorganisation of Raymonds work into a modern maven build, with necessary updates to the code, configs as necessary to get it going again.
+This project is a reorganisation of Raymonds work into a modern maven build, with updates to the code, configs as necessary to get it going again.

+You can find a packaged version in the android/google play market here: https://play.google.com/store/apps/details?id=au.com.redata.android.demo

 ---------------